Go to Medium Tank M4 Sherman Part 1

 Medium Tank M4(105) Sherman belonging to the US Army Armor and Cavalry Collection.

 The rear hull plate has been extended to eliminate the shallow horseshoe shape in order to further protect the engine air cleaners, and supplementary armor has been installed around the air cleaners.
 The exhaust pipe for the auxiliary generator engine can be seen just outboard of the left air cleaner armor.
 A difference in howitzer turrets versus 75mm gun turrets was an additional ventilator at the rear, the opening for which can be seen between the commander's cupola and the antenna mount.
 The base of the .50cal machine gun mounting post was therefore designed to fit over top of this ventilator.
-Note that on this machine the right-hand air scoop over the track grouser compartment is missing.
+Note that on this tank the right-hand air scoop over the track grouser compartment is missing.

 Top